History of Seal Island False Bay

 Seal Island in False Bay has a rich natural and human history that is closely tied to the populations of seals and birds that inhabit the island.

 Guano mining activities also impacted heavily on seal populations.
-Guano (accumulated bird droppings) was highly valued as a source of fertilizer and was collected in large quantities from the same areas used by seals.
+Guano (accumulated bird droppings) was highly valued as fertilizer and was collected in large quantities from the same areas used by seals.

 The Fernandez Guano Operation held the concession to collect Guano from Seal Island in False Bay as operations between the island and Kalk Bay continued up until WWII when the Navy erected a radar tower and the island became out-of -bounds.

-Although there is very little data available on seal populations at this time it is believed there were very few seals, if any, remaining on the island by the beginning of WWII.
+Although there is very little data available on seal populations at this time it is believed there were very few seals, if any, remaining on the island in False Bay by the beginning of WWII.

 Cape Fur Seal Colony